 - NRF based discovery using the PLMN Id of the UE H-PLMN.

-- AMF locally provisioned.
+- AMF locally provisioned charging characteristics.

-H-CHF selection by the V-CHF with roaming architecture according to figure 4.2.2.x, during the Registration process when UE determined as in-bound roamer, priority is operator dependent:
+H-CHF selection by the V-CHF with roaming architecture according to figure 4.2.2.3, during the Registration process when UE determined as in-bound roamer, priority is operator dependent:

 - NRF based discovery using the PLMN Id of the UE H-PLMN.